 Kirriemuir Camera Obscura provides a fascinating glimpse of historic technology and boasts stunning 360 degree views of the surrounding countryside including the hills and Angus Glens.
 Friendly guides will explain how the equipment works and point out the various landmarks which can be viewed via the camera.
 The Camera Obscura works best on bright sunny days so there will be times when the view will not be at its best due to weather conditions.

-Cafe Obscura serves a selection of teas and freshly ground coffee from Sacred Grounds Coffee Company in Arbroath.
-Available are filled rolls, scones with local jam and clotted cream, Kirriemuir gingerbread, a selection of cakes and strawberry tarts in season.
-The cafe also sells cold drinks, ice creams, sweets, crisps and takeaway hot drinks as well as local books and souvenirs.
+Cafe Obscura, situated on the ground floor of the Barrie Pavilion, provides teas, freshly ground coffee from Sacred Grounds in Arbroath, filled rolls, scones and cakes (Gluten Free available) to sit in or take away.
+Bring your own takeaway cup for a 25p discount!
+The cafe also sells cold drinks, ice creams, sweets, crisps and takeaway hot drinks.
 There are colouring books and pencils available for children to use while Mum & Dad have a ‘cuppie’.
 Card payments accepted.

 The Camera Obscura and Cafe Obscura are completely self- funding and all profits are given back into the community.
 Both camera and cafe are entirely managed and staffed by Kirriemuir Regeneration Group volunteers.